ethnography-ca/Random-Ethnographic-Vignette-Printer/README.md

 - Python 3.9+
 - A compatible thermal receipt printer (e.g. USB ESC/POS printer)
 - Required Python libraries (install with `pip install -r requirements.txt`)

+### Database of curated vignettes
+- The dataabse template is included
+- For a curated selection of vignettes and reflection questions visit: ethnography.ca